 Movies and TV shows are more fun when you watch them together with friends.
 And with the growth of online streaming, it’s now possible to share the viewing experience with other people, even if they’re on the other side of the world.

-In this article, we’ll explore some of the best ways to watch Netflix with friends and family far away.
+In this article, we explore some of the best ways to watch Netflix with friends and family far away.
 Which is more important now than ever before.

 Netflix Party is a Google Chrome extension that lets you and your friends remotely watch Netflix together.

 The extension synchronizes playback between everyone who’s watching, adds a chat window, and allows anyone who’s watching to play and pause the video.
 When someone hits the pause button, playback on everyone’s screen will stop.

 Creating a session is easy.
-Just start playing a video on Netflix, hit pause, then hit the extension’s browser button in the upper right-hand corner of the window.
+Just start playing a video on Netflix, hit pause, then hit the extension’s browser button in the upper-right corner of the window.

 There are a couple of downsides.
 Firstly, chat usernames are not customizable.
-Secondly, the session will end upon completion of a film or episode; if you want to watch a second video, you will need to make a new session and re-add everyone.
+Secondly, the session will end upon the completion of a film or episode; if you want to watch a second video, you will need to make a new session and re-add everyone.

 Netflix Party is free to download and use.